 - Apple Cider Vinegar

 This simple vinegar is the topic of some fascinating health studies.
-So far, science suggests apple cider vinegar has amazing health benefits that can help regulate diabetes, cholesterol, and weight.
+So far, science suggests apple cider vinegar has amazing health benefits that can help regulate diabetes prevention for Asians, cholesterol, and weight.
 Raw ACV has even more health potential because it contains the live enzymes and probiotics created by its fermentation.

 Vinegar may be the last thing you’d think of adding to a mocktail, but once you try it you may never go back.
 For a mocktail that’s as tasty as it is healthy, pair ACV’s strong flavor with another powerful flavor like lemon juice.
 You can also mellow it out with something sweet like coconut water or honey.
 Add ACV to mocktails a teaspoon at a time until you find the right flavor for your palette.